1. A board member asks a question about a staff member’s responsibilities. | No |

 No[4] |

-14. At a networking event, a board member grills the staff member on why the staff runs a program the way it does, frowning at the answers the staff member shares.
+14. At a networking event, a board member grills a staff member on why the nonprofit runs a program the way it does.
+He frowns at the answers.

 |